 For added security, Acrobat Reader DC contains a protected mode and protected view to keep your computer safe.
 With Protected Mode enabled, all operations required by Acrobat Reader DC to display the PDF file are run in a restricted manner inside a confined environment, the “sandbox.”

-By default, Adobe Reader XI runs in protected mode to provide an added layer of security.
+By default, Adobe Reader DC runs in protected mode to provide an added layer of security.
 In protected mode, malicious PDF documents can’t launch arbitrary executable files or write to system directories or the Windows Registry.

 To check the status of protected mode, choose File > Properties > Advanced > Protected Mode.

 Protected mode is enabled by default.
 To specify the settings, do the following:

 For additional security and to avoid potential security risks associated with files that may have originated from unsafe locations, use the Protected View mode.
 In the Protected View mode, most features are disabled.
 You can view the PDF, but not do much else.